 It should be verified that deformations resulting from the corresponding seismic design situation do not exceed deformations that are acceptable to maintain the function of the pipeline and associated ancillary elements (e.g. valves, pumps or instrumentation).

-Criteria applicable to the pipeline and associated equipment, in addition to prEN 1998-1-1:2022, 6.7.3(3), should be derived from the analysis of the components the operability of which is required as well as from the analysis of their supporting systems.
+Criteria applicable to the pipeline and associated equipment, in addition to EN 1998-1-1:—2, 6.7.3(3), should be derived from the analysis of the components the operability of which is required as well as from the analysis of their supporting systems.

 Rules for buried pipelines